 Like all local authorities, Broxtowe Borough Council, has suffered from the significant financial impact of Covid, and the various Government Covid support schemes to date has been highlighted in Appendix 3 (section 2).
-The main financial risks in 2021/22 and ahead, are related to the lack of compensation, for the loss of commercial income and inadequate financial support for the loss of income at leisure centres.
-There is also a risk, that an economic downturn will result in lower income from Council Tax, Business Rates, Parking, Planning and other fees and charges.
+The main financial risks in 2022/23 and ahead are related to the lack of compensation for the loss of commercial income and inadequate financial support for the loss of income at leisure centres.
+There is also a risk, that an economic downturn will result in lower income from council tax, business rates, planning, car parking and other fees and charges.